All Episodes

 Okay.

-And that the only reason she confesses because she thought she was going home and the confession would help her case.
+Being held against her will, and that the only reason she confessed is because she thought she was going home and the confession would help her case.

-Now Vanessa Geen's sister says it was hard sitting through today's hearing.
+Now, Vanessa Guillen's sister says it was hard sitting through today's hearing.

-Hearing certain details of uh what she was capable of doing and still having the face to fight us, you know.
+Hearing certain details of what she was capable of doing and still having the face to fight us.

-It's really hard to maintain cool, but I know it was for the best of our interest in order to keep coming to the to the courts and for the best stuff, our interests, you know, in order for her not.
+You know, it's really hard to maintain cool, but I know it was for the best of our interest in order to keep coming to the courts and for the best of our interests, you know, in order for her not to.

 Yeah.